ossyrich/DSA-CAPSTONE-PROJECT-2025-AMAZON-REVIEW-ANALYSIS/README.md

 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+# Data cleaning
+Part of the data cleaning involved deleting blank spaces, as these contained incomplete product and customer information, which may impact the analysis results.
+This process led to a total of 1298 rows and 17 columns.